--Each camper has completed a health and medical record sheet (to be kept by the Group leader in a register).
+- Each camper has completed a health and medical record sheet (to be kept by the Group leader in a register).

--Safety issues associated with self led off-site excursions are identified and any necessary precautions are taken.
+- Safety issues associated with self-led off-site excursions are identified and any necessary precautions are taken.

--Campers under 6 years old do not sleep on top bunks.
+- Patrons under 6 years old do not sleep on top bunks.

--MAC facilitators and management are advised of any camper medical conditions or behaviour that may arise and put others at risk, including special needs visitors.
+- Adventure Centre facilitators and management are advised of any camper medical conditions or behaviour that may arise and put others at risk, including special needs visitors.

--All members act appropriately and respect each other, each other’s property and the environment.
+- All members act appropriately and respect each other, each other’s property and the environment.

--Noise levels are reduced after 10:00 pm.
+- Noise levels are reduced after 10:00 pm.